gvwilson/thirdbit/src/fiction/still-book/index.md

 side.
 "Wouldn't be, um, borrowed, would it?
 Without the original owner's knowledge?"

 "No, no, it's mine," Still said.
-"I really should go now, I---"
+"I really should go now, I—"

 "Well, if it's yours, you must know how to play it."
 The carpeteer took a step toward her, smiling like a crocodile.
 "And there's plenty